 I didn’t set out to account for all Baptist, Lutheran, and Methodist schools, leave alone Catholic ones.
 Still, it appears that Jesuit schools have a larger-than-average percentage of women provosts at this time.
 I’ve already noted six Jesuit institutions: Gonzaga, Holy Cross, LUNO, Regis, Santa Clara, and Xavier.

 In addition are women provosts at Fairfield University, Loyola University Maryland, Saint Joseph’s University, and University of Detroit Mercy.
 The new provost at Saint Joseph’s replaced another woman provost who was retiring.
-Elsewhere, Canisius College doesn’t have a provost’s office, its vice president of academic affairs is a woman.
+Elsewhere, Canisius College doesn’t have a provost’s office but its vice president of academic affairs is a woman.
 There are currently two interim provosts at Springhill College, the smallest Jesuit college in the U.S., and one is a woman.
 In all, they translate to 12 out of 28 Jesuit institutions of higher learning, or a little over 40%.

 The information above are, again, anecdotal while insights are necessarily impressionistic.
 I hope there are some social scientists out there, possibly even undergraduate students working on an honors thesis, that will track down a more complete set of information.